zarf-dev/proposals/0053-bundle-format/README.md

 **Signing Behavior**:
 - Supports keypair-based signing only
-- Supports cloud KMS if accessible without internet (e.g., AWS KMS via VPC endpoint)
+- Supports KMS if accessible
 - Does NOT upload to transparency log (`tlogUpload = false`) - therefore does NOT contact Rekor
 - Does NOT contact Fulcio (no keyless signing support)